 If you forget to take your dose, contact your doctor or pharmacist for advice.

 Do not take a double dose to make up for the dose that you missed.

-Taking a double dose may increase the chance of an unwanted side effect.
+This will increase the chance of you getting unwanted side effects.

 For example, take your medicine at the same times each day.

 Immediately telephone your doctor or the Poisons Information Centre (telephone 13

 11 26) for advice, or go to Accident and Emergency at your nearest hospital, if you